 3.3 Seasoning Your Ribs

-- Basic Dry Rub: Combine paprika, brown sugar, garlic powder, salt, and pepper.
-This blend offers a perfect balance of sweetness and spice.
+- Basic Dry Rub: Paprika, brown sugar, garlic powder, salt, pepper.

-- Memphis Style: Focus on pepper, paprika, and a touch of onion powder for an earthy flavor.
+- Memphis Style: Pepper, paprika, onion powder for an earthy kick.

-- Texas Style: A rub with coarse salt and black pepper for a bold, savory taste.
+- Texas Style: Coarse salt & black pepper for a bold, savory flavor.

 4. Grilling Techniques